 Written and Performed by Randy Rutherford:

-Singing at the Edge of the World: What do you do when a wall of silence comes between you and your dreams?
-As a budding folk musician in '70s Alaska Randy had it all – an adoring girlfriend, a shiny new convertible, and a great gig playing guitar and singing at Anchorage’s Fancy Moose Saloon.
-Then congenital hearing loss sucked the sound from his world… forever.
+Singing at the Edge of the World: As a budding folk musician in '70s Alaska Randy had it all – an adoring girlfriend, a shiny new convertible, and a great gig playing guitar and singing at Anchorage’s Fancy Moose Saloon.
+Things change.
 “Shocking, sad, touching, and surprisingly funny.
 A must see.”
 Top Pick - Monday Magazine.
 “Brilliant, sheer magic.”
 Best of Fest - Uptown Magazine.
 (Full reviews)

 Brother Sang Like Roy Orbison: